Trusted Tips and Resources

 If you are looking for more information about hiring a contractor we have several other articles that can help steer you in the right direction.

-A Trusted Regina Air Conditioning and Furnace experts tip on Indoor Air Problems
+A Trusted Regina Air Conditioning and Furnace experts Indoor Air Quality Concerns

 Colin and Jason, the owners of Universal Plumbing and Heating Inc are proud to call Regina, Saskatchewan home, and they really pride themselves on offering the best possible customer service experience!
 The Canadian HVAC industry is notorious for bad service, and the guys at Universal started their company with the intention to do everything possible to create a good, solid reputation!
 They are in demand from both home owners and home builders alike.